programming-in-th/grader/README.md

 The grouper must then print the score of the test group to standard output as a floating point number.

-Note that the grouper should access /tmp/{submissionID}/{testIndex}.check for test index within the range specified by the command line arguments to determine the score.
+Note that the grouper should access /tmp/{submissionID}/{testIndex}.check for test index within the range specified by the command line arguments to determine the score. {submissionID} and {testIndex} are placeholders for the current submission ID and test index respectively.